Child Custody and Grandparents' Custody Rights

 What is child custody?

-Child custody is a decision by a court-related to which parent, relative or other adult should have physical and/or legal control and responsibility for a child under the age of 18.
-There are two types of custody, legal custody and physical custody.
+Child custody is a decision by a court about which parent, relative, or other adult should have physical and/or legal control and responsibility for a child under the age of 18.
+There are two types of custody, legal custody, and physical custody.
 The most important factor in custody decisions is the best interest of the child.